-The elderly tend to be physically frail compared to the rest of the population.
-For this reason, these individuals can have a harder time when it comes to standing up for themselves physically and otherwise.
-Some elders also may exhibit hearing and sight loss issues, leading to further difficulties with understanding what is going on around them.
-If an elder also has mental health impairments, this can make him or her quite vulnerable.
+The elderly tend to be physically and mentally frailer than the mean.
+For this reason, they can have a harder time when it comes to standing up for themselves against abuses.
+Some elders also may have hearing and sight loss issues.
+This makes it hard for them to know what is going on around them.
+If an elder has mental health issues, this can make them vulnerable.

 Many senior citizens live on their own or in assisted-living communities.
-Their home-health aides or staff in the assisted-living facilities are not always as they seem to be.
-Some of the workers are abusive towards the people who they are meant to be taking care of, and it can be in such subtle ways that the victim may not realize what is going on for some time, even until it is too late and they have been seriously harmed.
-Also, family or friends who are in charge of care for the senior may purposely or inadvertently cause harm to the individual.
+Their home-health aides or staff are not always as they seem to be.
+Some workers are abusive towards those they should care for.
+It can be in such subtle ways that the victim may not know what is going on for some time.
+Sometimes, they do not notice until it is too late, and they are harmed.

-A high number of seniors in this world have been or are being abused.
-In fact, there are over half a million reports of elder abuse in the United States each year.
-It is believed that there are millions of cases that are not reported, making it an extremely serious issue to be addressed from a legal standpoint.
+A high number of seniors have been or are being abused.
+There are over half a million reports of elder abuse in the US each year.
+Millions of cases go unreported.
+This makes it a severe issue that should be handled legally.

-The law is incredibly strict in terms of elder abuse.
-First of all, it is important that anything directly or even indirectly related to the abuse is documented carefully.
-If your loved one had experienced instances of some type of abuse, then you should calmly talk to them to find out the details and prepare to contact the local authorities.
+The law is strict in terms of elder abuse.
+First, you must carefully document anything related to the abuse.
+If your loved one suffered abuse, you should calmly talk to them to find out the details and contact the authorities.

 Different Types of Elder Abuse

 Not every instance of elder abuse is the same.
-This can make it complicated at times to prove that there has been some wrongdoing.
+This can make it hard at times to prove that there has been some wrongdoing.
 The following are just some abuse cases we handle at Gharibian Law.

-Emotional abuse, also known as psychological abuse, is when someone causes emotional distress or pain in how they speak to an elderly individual.
-This can be either in nonverbal or verbal form.
+Emotional abuse is when someone causes mental or emotional distress or pain to an elder.
+This can be in nonverbal or verbal form.